Can You Give a Child Up for Adoption in a Different State?

 As a woman considering adoption, you want to find the perfect adoptive family for your baby.
 But what if that family lives in another state?

 The answers to all these questions are yes.
 With American Adoptions, you are not limited to hopeful parents in your own state or hometown.
 As a national agency, we work with waiting families across all 50 states to ensure you can find the perfect one for your child — regardless of where they live.
 You can start searching through these families today by calling 1-800-ADOPTION.

-But you may be wondering exactly how these interstate adoptions work before, during and after placement.
+You may be wondering exactly how these interstate adoptions work before, during and after placement.
 Here, learn more about the process of how you can put a child up for adoption in a different state with the perfect adoptive parents.

 For expectant mothers, the adoption process is not much different for interstate adoption placements.
 Regardless of where you and the prospective adoptive parents live, you will still have an opportunity to make your own adoption plan, determine your preferences for an adoptive family, review waiting families’ profiles and choose the right one for your child.